samibahig/samibahig.github.io/RESUMES.md

 Other diverses and personnal interests:
 Ecology and Human Rights Activist
-Activist for Peace and Harmony between peoples and nations, History, Philosophy(Grec philosophy, French Philosophy, and Arabic Philosophy) internationnal Politics, Sports, Travels, Psychology
+Activist for Peace and Harmony between peoples and nations
+Humanities: History, Philosophy(Grec philosophy, French Philosophy, and Arabic Philosophy) internationnal Politics, Sports, Travels, Psychology
-My favorite countries are Malaysia, Indonesia, Egypt, Algeria, Canada, Africa in general, and India but I would be glad and honnoured to collaborate with people for all over the world for internationnal humanitarian projects that may benefit all.
+My favorite countries are Malaysia, Indonesia, Egypt, Algeria, Canada, Africa in general, and India but I would be glad and honnoured to collaborate with people for all over the world for internationnal humanitarian projects and Health projects that may benefit all.